A Differential Entropy Estimator for Training Neural Networks: Experiments on Natural Data

 \section{Experiments on Natural Data}

 In this section, we benchmark our proposed {\KNIFE}-based MI estimator on three practical applications, spanning textual and visual data.
 We reproduce and compare our method to the most recent MI estimators including MINE~\citep{mine}, NWJ~\citep{convex_risk_minimization}, InfoNCE~\citep{mi_nce}, CLUB~\citep{Cheng2020CLUB}, and {\doe}~\citep{pmlr-v108-mcallester20a}.
-We do not explicitly include the SMILE estimator~\citep{song2019understanding} in our comparison as it has the same gradient as NWJ.
+We do not explicitly include the SMILE estimator~\citep{song2019understanding} in our comparison as it has the same gradient as NWJ.\footnote{Although not detailed in the original paper, {\SMILE}'s clipping is only used for estimation.
+For backpropagation, the gradients of the standard {\NWJ} bound are used.
+This is evident in the authors' original implementation at \href{https://github.com/ermongroup/smile-mi-estimator/blob/afa72e03f4c80a0997eb8f6b95d7f96bdf916ea7/estimators.py\#L123}{https://github.com/ermongroup/smile-mi-estimator/.../estimators.py\#L123}.}

 \textbf{Common notation}: In all following applications, we will use $\Phi_{\bs{\psi}} \colon \mathcal{X} \rightarrow \mathcal{Z}$ to denote an encoder, where $\mathcal{X}$ is the raw input space (i.e., texts or images), and $\mathcal{Z}$ denotes a lower dimensional continuous feature space.
 Additionally, we will use $C_{\bs{\psi}} \colon \mathcal{Z} \rightarrow \mathcal{Y}$ to denote a shallow classifier from the latent space $\mathcal{Z}$ to a discrete or continuous target space $\mathcal{Y}$ for classification or regression, respectively.
 We will use $\bs\psi$ to denote the parameters of both models, $\Phi_{\bs{\psi}}$ and $C_{\bs\psi}$.
 CE denotes the cross entropy loss.